ankushdixit/claude-plugins/README.md

 ---

-**Ready for use!** Install the SDD plugin and start building with perfect context continuity.
+**Ready for use!** Install the Solokit plugin and start building with team-level sophistication.